 Some hotels are a destination in their own right.
 And when it comes to the five-star Hotel Bellevue Palace in Bern, its reputation precedes it.

 Serving as the official guesthouse for the Swiss Confederation, this hotel is the top choice for diplomats, heads of state, presidents, and the occasional: spies.
-That is, during the World Wars and the ensuing Cold War, the Hotel Bellevue Palace was the place to be for those in the business of espionage.
+That is, during the World Wars and the Cold War, the Hotel Bellevue Palace was the place to be for those in espionage business.

 We learn this valuable intelligence from our host, Mr. Bührer.
 He and his team have invited us to go undercover and spend a weekend in the heart of Bern.
 Bührer is likely one of the most engaged hotel directors we have ever met.
 He has an unfiltered passion for hospitality, immersing us in his world while showing us around.